taupiqueur/chrome-shortcuts/docs/manual.md

 ## Usage

-- Press `Alt+Space` (`Ctrl+Space` on Windows) to open the extension’s popup.
+`Alt+Space` (`Ctrl+Space` on Windows) is the main keyboard shortcut.

+Use it to open the extension’s popup—aka “Vim” mode.

+Press `Escape` to cancel.

+### Configure keyboard shortcuts

-- Navigate to `chrome://extensions/shortcuts` to configure keyboard shortcuts.
+Navigate to `chrome://extensions/shortcuts` to configure keyboard shortcuts.

 You can for example bind `Ctrl+Y` to open a new tab to the right, `Ctrl+B` to duplicate the current tab, or change the default shortcut—to open the popup—to `Alt+J`.

-You can also configure the popup keys by importing and exporting settings in the **Options** page.
+You can also configure the popup keys by importing and exporting settings in the **Options** page—Right-click the Shortcuts toolbar button and select **Options**.

 ### In practice?